Yarden-zamir/me/Contacts photoSync blog.md

 aliases: []
 tags: [dates/2022/05/14, ]
 ---

-# Contacts with Photos - writing a small nodeJS app that syncs images from Whatsapp to your phone contacts
+# Contacts with Photos - Writing a Small nodeJS App That Syncs Images From Whatsapp to Your Phone Contacts
 The other day I called Alon, and there is nothing wrong with Alon, in fact, I love Alon, and we had a great conversation.
 But the problem here is that I meant to call Alon, the other Alon.
 Now, there could be a few possible reasons for such a thing to happen, as well as multiple possible solutions, things I could do to prevent such a horrible accident from happening in the future.
 In my case, the reason was that I saved them both with the same name, and both didn't have any other identifiers.
 For solving this problem, I decided I had to sync contact photos from Whatsapp to my phone contacts.

-## Original plan
+## Original Plan
 My plan was to find out how whatsapp gets it's images and do the same through python, then connect to google's api and upload each photo to it's corospouing contact.

 ---